troglobit/finit/README.md

 There is no specific deny syntax available yet, see the TODO file for more details on how this can be implemented.

-The `time.so` inetd plugin setup as folllows.
+The `time.so` inetd plugin setup as follows.
 Notice the keyword `internal` which applies to all built-in inetd services:

     inetd time/tcp         nowait [2345] internal